imafoltynalt/aboutme/README.md

 >   - Because I read through [<ins>Discord's Markdown Guide</ins>](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline) and I know how to use Discord' Markdown

 ## How do you contact me?
 My Discord DM's are currently **OPEN**.
 You can contact me at https://discord.com/users/1383975560530759832.
-Alternatively, you can Email me at [<ins> My Email</ins>](https://mail.google.com/mail/u/0/#label/F%26HOS+Email+Inquiries?compose=DmwnWsltqCKwkgzxwdZJWQJSdnbMLVqgZGVMzchwgSpqBCZGLkXcVfXBbVFXBkFQVlgHDBRsBHMv)
+Alternatively, you can Email me at [<ins> My Email</ins>](https://mail.google.com/mail/u/0/#label/F%26HOS+Email+Inquiries?compose=DmwnWsltqCKwkgzxwdZJWQJSdnbMLVqgZGVMzchwgSpqBCZGLkXcVfXBbVFXBkFQVlgHDBRsBHMv).
+- Just make sure to not spam my emails/DMs.
+No inappropriate/18+ content.